-- understand the importance of business continuity plan (BCP) to handle business disruption or emergency (e.g. a fire at the office, network connectivity breakdown); - understand key elements of a BCP; - confirm potential issues, threats or risks that BCP needs to address; - check for the key job functions in human resource that are crucial to maintain the business operation running; - complete a list of manpower and backups to fill the critical positions in an emergency situation; - complete a list of hardware and identify the most effective ways to secure access in the event of disruption; - work with BCP team to provide adequate training and assistance to team members and all employees; - work with BCP team to support communication of roles and responsibilities in BCP with relevant employees; - ensure relevant BCP information be accessible to all employees; - contact relevant departments to nominate representatives or replacement representatives to join the BCP team; - regularly communicate with all employees of the BCP especially on emergency evacuation procedures; and - maintain an updated record of all HR service providers and necessary human resource information, and update the BCP team in a timely manner.
+- understand the importance of business continuity plan (BCP) to handle business disruption or emergency (e.g. a fire at the office, network connectivity breakdown); - understand key elements of a BCP; - confirm potential issues, threats or risks that BCP needs to address; - check the key job functions that are crucial to maintain the business operation running; - complete a list of manpower and backups to fill the critical positions in an emergency situation; - complete a list of hardware and identify the most effective ways to secure their access in the event of business disruption or emergency; - provide adequate training and support to the business continuity team members and all employees; - communicate the roles and responsibilities in BCP with relevant employees; - ensure relevant BCP information be accessible to all employees; - contact relevant departments to nominate representatives or replacement representatives to join the business continuity team; - regularly communicate with all employees of the BCP especially on emergency evacuation procedures; and - maintain an updated record of all HR service providers and necessary HR information, and update the business continuity team in a timely manner.